 On the other hand, the production values are off the charts compared to the previous outings.
 Despite a budget of only $11 million dollars (less than 50% more than the TV budget of HSM2!!), Ortega raises the visual polish and energy to a brand new level.
 The costumes, the rich colors, the choreography, the clean cinematography, the lighting, the location shooting, the props… seriously, everything in this movie looks terrific.
-There’s a stretch near the start of the film that shows a basketball game which is a piece of technical bravura; it is presumably entirely (or almost entirely) physically shot, swooping through crowds and flying balls and players.
+There’s a stretch near the start of the film that shows a basketball game which is a piece of blocking bravura; it is presumably entirely (or almost entirely) physically shot, swooping through crowds and flying balls and players to suck us into the high stakes of the opening scene.
 It takes my breath away every time I watch.

 Perhaps no scene captures the film’s professional polish than “I Want It All,” a multi-mise-en-scene production absolutely bursting with inventiveness and humor.
 I’ve streamed it 50 times on YouTube and find some new fresh thing to look at every time.